jxcrw/vegaspy/README.md

 - Show and tell - show off a recent project and what you learned from it
 - Field trip - go to Tech Alley or some other local event of interest together

-If you would like to give a talk, just attend our monthly meeting and reserve a slot at the end!
+If you would like to give a talk, just attend our monthly meeting and reserve a slot at the end.
 Don't be shy!

 ## VegasPy Logistics